Skip to content

 Focus mode is the shot list filtered to one or more scenes.
 Useful for working through coverage scene by scene without scrolling through everything else.

-• Cmd / Ctrl + F enters Focus on the scene you’re currently looking at.
+• Cmd / Ctrl + F enters Focus mode and prompts you to pick a scene to isolate.

 • Shift + S opens the scene picker dialog — type a scene number to jump.